Viru Keemia Grupp: History

-Estonia’s oil shale industry is a traditional Estonian industry, founded during the First Republic.
+Estonia’s oil shale industry is a traditional Estonian industry, founded during the country's first period of independence.
 Local oil shale industry provided heat and light to Estonian households starting from 1924, and supplied household gas to Leningrad and Tallinn as well as other Northern Estonian towns.
 The list of products made in Kohtla-Järve through decades is rich and varied – from shale oil to fine chemicals, epoxy resins to nitrogen fertilisers, hair dye components to bitumens.

 Operations

 VKG's two main areas of operations are shale oil extraction, and electricity and heat production and distribution.